 If you are actively vetting companies, using a professional in the industry may bring more insight to the table.
 For larger volume shippers, there are a number of different fulfillment consultants that specialize in helping create a formal RFP and then short-listing top matches.
 This type of service isn’t cheap, and usually costs either a large sum of money or you’ll pay a percentage of your fulfillment fees for any recommendation.

-For those not able to afford hefty consulting fees, WarehousingAndFulfillment.com is a matchmaking service that has a massive database of thoroughly screened fulfillment companies for every industry.
+For those not able to afford hefty consulting fees, WarehousingAndFulfillment.com is a matchmaking service that has a massive database of thoroughly screened fulfillment companies for every industry – and can help you choose a 3PL provider for Shopify.
 You may want to try your own search first to understand what you want and then ask the pro.
 You’ll know your strategy best based on your business model.

 Finally, there are some general warning signs when choosing a fulfillment company that every small business can look out for.
+These are the most important things to look for when vetting Shopify third party logistics providers.
 Don’t get caught in these traps:

 If you’re a start-up or small business, you probably intend to grow.
 Don’t get caught in a long-term fulfillment contact.
 Many logistics companies will now offer flexible pricing based on your growth (or decline).
 They will adapt to your needs and adjust accordingly.
 Therefore, it’s never wise to lock into warehouse long-term fixed fees.
 Look for a company that will give you month-to-month or more flexibility.